 Expert’s Answers For Readers’ Questions

-The cause of your upper left abdominal pain could vary from something as minor as heartburn to something as severe as heart attack.
+The cause of the upper left abdominal pain could vary from something as minor as heartburn to something as severe as a heart attack.
 If you feel that you are experiencing symptoms of any of the life-threatening conditions listed above, along with lower left chest pain, see a doctor immediately.

 What organ is under my right rib cage?

 The liver is located at the lower right end of the rib cage.
 The right kidney and gallbladder are also located under the right rib cage.

 What organ is below the left rib cage?